galdor/erl-pgc/doc/handbook.md

 The following query options are available:

 - `column_names_as_atoms`: return column names as atoms instead of binaries.
+- `rows_as_hashes`: return rows as hashes associating column name to value instead of lists of values.

 # Type and value mapping
 ## Erlang types to PostgreSQL types